 Depending on the product you are using and your finish color, you may need to apply two finish coats for a satisfactory finish.
 Follow the manufactures recommendations for second coat application.
 As stated above, we used an acrylic (latex) paint, Benjamin Moore Regal interior acrylic eggshell for our finish coat for both the paneling and roof boards.

-- Finish coat the ceiling beams and trim.
+- Prime and finish coat the trim.

 To add contrast to the trim elements we used a different paint, one with a slightly more glossy finish (Benjamin Moore Advance waterborne interior alkyd satin), to finish coat the trim.